-There is nothing you can do to save your broccoli plants if they are infected with clubroot.
-You will need to destroy (not compost) any infected plant materials along with the soil in which the plant was grown.
+You can do nothing to save your broccoli plants if they are infected with clubroot.
+You must destroy (not compost) any infected plant materials and the soil in which the plant was grown.

 Clubroot can be prevented by maintaining a pH level of 7.2.

 Step 11: Harvesting Container of Broccoli

 Your broccoli plants will be ready to harvest in 50-70 days from the day you planted your seeds.